adelarsq/ignored_files.vim/README.md

 A plugin to ignore filetypes and buffers for a number of plugins.

+This allows to avoid a need to add ignore configs for a lot of plugins on your config.

 ## TODO

 - [ ] Ready to use